Xuande Emperor: Finance and currency

 The Xuande Emperor and his advisors implemented various measures in an attempt to support the state's economy.
 One such measure was the pressure placed on the use of copper coins, which were seen as competition for paper money.
-As a result, copper coins were almost completely phased out of circulation.
+Copper coins were almost completely phased out of circulation.
 In addition, Minister of Revenue Xia Yuanji suggested a solution to combat the decline in the value of government banknotes by increasing business taxes and only accepting payment in government banknotes, but this approach did not yield the desired results.
 The government then shifted to a more cautious strategy, selling licenses to trade salt for state coins.
 This measure also failed to increase the value of state stamps.
 The government introduced new trade fees and customs duties on the Grand Canal, which could only be paid in shillings, but these fees had a negative impact on trade.
-As a result, there was strong opposition to these fees and they were eventually abolished after a few years.
+There was strong opposition to these fees and they were eventually abolished after a few years.
 Despite the government's efforts, these measures did not effectively support the state's economy.
 The value of paper money continued to decline.
 By the 1430s, banknotes were no longer in use and were only used to pay employees to a limited extent.
 They were also withdrawn as a mandatory form of payment for trade fees.
 Ultimately, these measures had little impact on the country's economy.

 The widespread distrust of paper currency and the scarcity of coins resulted in a growing trade in silver.
 Despite the government's opposition to replacing copper coins and paper currency with silver, attempts to prohibit the use of silver in commercial transactions were unsuccessful, but silver alone was not enough to meet the demands of the market.
 It was primarily used for large payments and paying taxes, while copper coins remained the preferred currency for smaller transactions in cities.